MooersLab/annotated-bibliography-org/README.md

         (message "Replaced citekey, created .org file, and opened it: %s" org-file-path)))))
 ```

-This function replaces the citekey with the following:
+This function replaces the citekey (e.g., Schaefer2021SEQCROW) with the following:

 ```elisp
 #+LATEX: \subsection*{\bibentry{Schaefer2021SEQCROW}}